auth0/nextjs-auth0/EXAMPLES.md

 > using an encrypted `HttpOnly` cookie session.
 This example bypasses this security model by giving
 > the front end direct access to the Access Token, so adds a risk (similar to a SPA) that this could
 > be stolen via XSS - and therefore should be avoided if possible.
 If this is your main data fetching
 > model, you may find that a SPA and `auth0-react` is more suitable for your needs.
-See the Next.js
+See the Next.js example
 > at https://github.com/auth0/auth0-react/blob/master/EXAMPLES.md#3-protecting-a-route-in-a-nextjs-app-in-spa-mode

 Create an API route that returns the Access Token as a JSON response.